Content Creator Expense Tracker — Track Income & Expenses, File Taxes Confidently

 60-day free trial • No credit card • Your data stays in your Google Drive

 Surveys consistently show finances are the number-one stress point for working creators — ahead of audience growth, algorithm changes, or burnout.
 The reason is simple: nobody teaches you how creator income works at tax time.
 You hit a payout threshold, money lands in your bank account, and a few months later a 1099 (or sometimes nothing at all) shows up.
 Now you owe self-employment tax on income you've already spent.
+A purpose-built content creator expense tracker solves both sides of that problem — income capture and deduction tracking — in one place.

 On the expense side, what counts as deductible is wide and not always intuitive.
 The lighting kit, the green screen, the second phone for OnlyFans-only access, the editing software, the agent's 15%, the gas to drive to a brand collab — all of it reduces your tax bill if it's tracked.
 ExpenseBot reads the receipts from your inbox so you don't lose any of it.
 Built for the long tail of platforms creators actually use, not just the three Stripe surfaces a generic SaaS targets.